Saswat-suman/AI-PROJECT/README.md

 - Each model's accuracy is printed in the console.
 - The **best-performing model** is highlighted at the end of execution.

-## Future Improvements
-- Feature engineering to enhance model accuracy.
-- Trying deep learning models for better performance.
-- Using advanced hyperparameter tuning techniques.

-## Author
-Developed as a beginner AI project to explore **EDA** and **Machine Learning Model Training** using real-world healthcare data.